Signal model and event reconstruction for the radio detection of inclined air showers: Simulation and signal processing of the radio-emission footprints of inclined air showers

+For development, we have simulated 4309 showers in which the radio-emission footprint is sampled at 240 observers situated on a flat ground plane such that a star-shaped grid with 8 rays and equidistant antenna spacing is formed in a shower-plane coordinate system perpendicular to the air shower arrival direction (cf. Fig. \ref{fig:ldf:shower_ground_plane}, both panels).
+Within the shower-plane coordinates, the observers are placed depending on the orientation w.r.t.\ the magnetic field vector to allow for an optimal decomposition of the geomagnetic and charge-excess emission, as it will become clear later.

+For evaluation, we have simulated 15970 air showers for which the shower core is randomly distributed within a finite hexagonal array with a spacing of \SI{1500}{m}.
+The array resembles that of the Pierre Auger Observatory and extends across nearly \SI{3000}{km^2}.
+For each shower, all observers within a zenith-angle-dependent maximum distance to the shower axis are simulated.

-In addition to the 4309 simulations with the above configuration, we simulated additional proton showers with an energy of $\log_{10}{(E / \si{eV})} = 18.4$, the same arrival directions as above but different atmospheric conditions.
-The atmospheric conditions (= density profile and refractivity at sea level) match those at the site of the Pierre Auger Observatory in February and June, as well as the US standard atmosphere\footnote{CORSIKA atmosphere IDs for February: 19, June: 23, US standard: 1.}.
-For each atmosphere, we simulated 216 showers (one complete energy bin as described above)\footnote{Those simulations only have 160 observers (20 instead of 30 concentric rings) and were performed with a particle thinning of $1 \times 10^{-6}$.}.
+In addition to the 4309 simulations with the star-shaped antenna grid, we simulated three times 216 proton showers with an energy of $\log_{10}{(E / \si{eV})} = 18.4$ and varying atmospheric conditions.
+These simulations cover the same arrival directions, have 160 observers on a star-shaped grid and a refined particle thinning of $\epsilon_\mathrm{thin} = 1 \times 10^{-6}$.
+The atmospheric conditions match those at the site of the Pierre Auger Observatory in February and June, as well as the US standard atmosphere, as provided within CORSIKA.